K-Rudra22/Sales-Dashboard/README.md

 # Sales Dashboard with Time Series Analysis – Power BI
+This project showcases a Power BI dashboard for analyzing and forecasting sales data.
+It helps users track key KPIs, explore sales by region and product, and view short-term forecasts—all in one interactive report.

 ## Objective
 To empower business decision-making by analyzing sales data, uncovering key trends, and providing accurate short-term sales forecasts using time series techniques with Power BI.